ghostwan/PodTube/README.md

 - Manually parse feed xml to retrieve the feed / item cover and description
 - Find a way to easily subscribe to a feed/user without going through pushbullet.
-- Allow to choose in which directory do download (in a settings are at download time)
+- Allow to choose in which directory do download a file at download time
 - Find a way to be podcast player compatible
 - Search for feed to add
 - Download automatically the last episode released
-- Choose where to save the download items
-- Delete a feed
 - Have a cleaner UI
 - Improve code